Shopify/verdict/README.md

 ## Usage

-This gem contains the `Experiments::Experiment` model used create the experiment instance, in order consistently modify application behaviour based on an object's unique key.
+This gem contains the `Verdict::Experiment` model used create the experiment instance, in order consistently modify application behaviour based on an object's unique key.

 Define an experiment like so: